SheffieldMLNet/sheffieldmlnet.github.io/content/talk/seminar-gedi-luksys.md

 +++
-title = "Neuroinformatics of learning, memory and decision making: from model-based analyses to individualized cognitive neurotherapeutics" authors = ["Dr Gedi Luksys, University of Edinburgh"]
+title = "Neuroinformatics of Learning, Memory and Decision Making: from Model-based Analyses to Individualized Cognitive Neurotherapeutics" authors = ["Dr Gedi Luksys, University of Edinburgh"]

 date = 2017-12-18T00:00:00